-3.8 Future growth potential
+3.7 Future growth potential

 Aberdeenshire Council recently commissioned an update to the 2008 Westhill Capacity Study by AMEC.
 Whilst the original study investigated a scenario of 50% housing growth, the updated document (2014) considers the capacity for future growth over a period of 20-25 years.
 Although the Local Development Plan context has somewhat changed since the original 2008 study was carried out, there is still a recognised pressure from businesses and developers regarding Westhill and the update was completed to provide an up-to-date position regarding the future growth potential of the settlement.
-The document provides a comprehensive and valuable overview of a range of issues that require to be considering for any growth scenario and a brief summary of key issues and their relevance to the Cadgerford/Backhill is set out on this page.
+The document provides a comprehensive and valuable overview of a range of issues that require to be considering for any growth scenario and a brief summary of key issues and their relevance to Damhead, Cadgerford and Backhill is set out on this page.

-3.8.1 Constraints
+3.7.1 Constraints

 An extracted diagram below shows the range and complexity of absolute and relative constraints to growth that surround Westhill.
 These range from pipelines with associated areas of restricted development, to overhead powerlines to watercourses and protected open space.
 The Aberdeen City Council boundary is identified as a constraint due to recognised limits on cross-administration planning.
-Aside from the presence of a watercourse and pipeline on the western boundary and an isolated element of woodland to the south of Cadgerford, the study does not highlight any other significant constraints on the site.
+Aside from the presence of a watercourse on the western boundary of Damhead, a watercourse and pipeline between Damhead and Cadgerford, and an isolated element of woodland to the south of Cadgerford, the study does not highlight any other significant constraints on the site.